tamunoWoks/python_notebook/debugging.md

 &nbsp;&nbsp;&nbsp;&nbsp;Assertions are for programmer errors, not user errors.
 Assertions should fail only while the program is under development; a user should never see an assertion error in a finished program.
 &nbsp;&nbsp;&nbsp;&nbsp;For errors that your program can encounter as a normal part of its operation (such as a file not being found or the user entering invalid data), raise an exception instead of detecting it with an assert statement.

-# Logging
+## Logging
-When you put a `print()` function in your code to output some variable’s value while your program is running, you’ve used a form of logging to debug your code.
+When you put a `print()` function in your code to output some variable’s value while your program is running, you’ve used a form of logging to debug your code.Logging is a great way to understand what’s happening in your program and in what order it’s happening.
+&nbsp;&nbsp;&nbsp;&nbsp;Python’s logging module makes it easy to create a record of custom messages that you write.
+These log messages will describe when the program execution has reached the logging function call and will list any variables you’ve specified at that point in time, providing a trail of breadcrumbs that can help you figure out when things started to go wrong.
+On the other hand, a missing log message indicates a part of the code was skipped and never executed.